Next.js Guide

 Tamagui includes Server Components support for the Next.js app directory with use client support.

-Note that "use client" does render on the server, and since Tamagui extracts to CSS statically and uses inline <style /> tags for non-static styling, we get excellent performance as-is.
+Note that "use client" components do render on the server, and since Tamagui extracts to CSS statically and uses inline <style /> tags for non-static styling, you get excellent performance out of the box.

 next.config.js

 The Tamagui plugin is optional but helps with compatibility with the rest of the React Native ecosystem.
-It requires CommonJS for now as the optimizing compiler makes use of a variety of resolving features that haven't been ported to ESM yet.
-Be sure to rename your next.config.mjs to next.config.js before adding it:
+It requires CommonJS for now because the optimizing compiler uses various resolving features that haven’t been ported to ESM yet.
+Rename your next.config.mjs to next.config.js before adding it:

 next.config.js